Professor, Department of Physics & Astronomy

 - +1 574-631-6919

 Prof. Mathews’ research interests involve the origin and evolution of matter in the universe from the first instants of cosmic expansion in the big bang to the present complex interactions of stars and gas in galaxies.
 Current research topics include the nature and origin of dark energy and dark matter.
-We also search for manifestations of extra large “bulk” dimensions in so-called “brave-world” cosmology.
-Such dimensions can, for example, affect the history of the cosmic expansion, the formation and evolution of galactic structure, and the epoch of primordial nucleosynthesis.
-We also study the possibility for time varying fundamental constants and evidence for large compact dimensions.
 Other studies include general-relativistic hydrodynamic simulations of orbiting, accreting, collapsing and/or merging white dwarfs, neutron stars, and black holes.
-We analyze hydrodynamic and relativistic instabilities.
-For example, tidally disrupted white dwarfs near a black hole might trigger a new type of supernova.
 Of particular ongoing interest is the study of the origin of elements in stars and supernovae and the big bang.
-He is currently developing supernova models to identify the sight for rapid neutron-capture (r-process) nucleosynthesis and study effects of the nuclear equation of state on the evolution of supernovae and neutron stars.
-He also studies hydrodynamic models for the formation and evolution of galaxies and globular clusters.
+He is currently developing supernova models to identify the site for rapid neutron-capture (r-process) nucleosynthesis and study effects of the nuclear equation of state on the evolution of supernovae and neutron stars.
+He also studies hydrodynamic models for the formation and evolution of cosmic large-scale structure, galaxies and globular clusters.
 These are used to place constraints on models for dark matter and dark energy and the chemical evolution of the elements.

 Honors and Activities